openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

-A floating-point operator (the increment '++' operator and decrement '--' operator, see :ref:`Additive Expressions`) can throw the *OutOfMemoryError* (see :ref:`Errors Handling`) if boxing conversion (see :ref:`Predefined Numeric Types Conversions`) is needed but the available memory is not sufficient to perform it.
+A floating-point operator (the increment '++' operator and decrement '--' operator, see :ref:`Additive Expressions`) can throw the *OutOfMemoryError* (see :ref:`Errors Handling`) if boxing conversion (see :ref:`Primitive Types Conversions`) is needed but the available memory is not sufficient to perform it.

 .. index::